Norm Lewis

-Norm Lewis (born June 2, 1963) is an American actor and singer.
-He has appeared in Europe, on Broadway, in film, television, recordings and regional theatre.
-Productions that he has been involved in include Dessa Rose, Miss Saigon, The Wild Party, Les Misérables, The Little Mermaid, and several others.

-Lewis was the second African-American actor after Robert Guillaume to perform in the title role in Broadway's long-running production, The Phantom of the Opera.
+Norm Lewis (born June 2, 1963) is an American actor and baritone singer.
+He has appeared on Broadway and in London's West End, film, television, recordings and regional theatre.
+He is also noted for his wide vocal range.
+Lewis was the second African-American actor after Robert Guillaume to perform in the title role in Andrew Lloyd Webber's The Phantom of the Opera and the first one to do so in the Broadway production.
+In 2023, he reprised the role in the show's sequel, Love Never Dies, in the West End.

+Lewis is also known for his many different performances as Inspector Javert in Les Misérables, first playing the role in the 2006 Broadway revival and later reprising the role in the West End, in the 25th Anniversary Concert, and at The Muny in St. Louis.

+Some other major theatrical productions that he has been involved in include Porgy and Bess, The Little Mermaid, Miss Saigon, Jesus Christ Superstar, and Sweeney Todd: The Demon Barber of Fleet Street.

 Early life

-Lewis was born in Tallahassee, Florida and grew up in Eatonville, Florida.
+Norm Lewis was born in Tallahassee, Florida, and grew up in Eatonville, Florida.
 He graduated in 1981 from Edgewater High School, Orlando.
 He worked at the Orlando Sentinel prior to his acting career.

 Career

+1992–2005: Early career, Broadway debut and Miss Saigon

 Lewis credits the kickoff of his career to Ralph Petillo, who ran Theatre on Park in Winter Park, Florida.

 Lewis was featured as Agwe in the Gateway Playhouse (Bellport, New York) production of Once on This Island in 1992.

 Lewis made his Broadway debut in The Who's Tommy (1993).

-He was a replacement in Miss Saigon as John.
-In 1997 he played Jake in Side Show.
-He also appeared in Michael John LaChiusa's Broadway musical The Wild Party as Eddie.
+He was a replacement in Miss Saigon as John Thomas.
+In 1997, he originated the role of Jake in Side Show.
+He also appeared in Michael John LaChiusa's Broadway musical The Wild Party as Eddie Mackrel.
 Lewis was in Michel Legrand's short-lived musical Amour in 2002, which also featured Melissa Errico, Malcolm Gets, and Lewis Cleale.
 He played the racketeer Eddie Satin in the New York City Center Encores! staged concert of Golden Boy in March 2002.
 He played Billy Flynn in the Broadway revival of Chicago in February 2004 and March 2004.
 He performed in several benefit concerts, including Dreamgirls (2001), Chess (2003), and Hair.

 In 2005, Lewis starred in the Public Theater's Shakespeare in the Park revival of a musical version of Two Gentlemen of Verona.
 He played the role of Nathan in the Lincoln Center 2005 production of Dessa Rose.